-Guidance for completing your Application to be a Rotary Youth Exchange Student
+Guidance for completing your Formal Rotary Application

-Before you begin this application, read these instructions carefully as well as the instructions attached to the application online.
-This may be the most important and life-changing document that you have
+An optional training session will be offered in early October to assist in putting this application together.
+We strongly recommend that before you begin this application, read these instructions carefully as well as the instructions attached to the application online.
+This may be the most important and life-changing document that you have completed in your life-so far.
+It will be great practice for other applications you will write in the future for other very important opportunities (college, internships, jobs).

 This application must be typed!!
 We will not accept handwritten applications.
 The only parts of the application that should be handwritten are signatures and dates of the signatures.